Indonesian Grand Prix: History

-Finally a second Grand Prix was held in 1993 for the Australian Formula Brabham category.
+A second Grand Prix was held in 1993 for the Australian Formula Brabham category.
 It was planned as a demonstration for attracting the Formula 1 world championship and a mixed grid of locals (including one Tommy Suharto) and Australian drivers raced at Sentul International Circuit.
 The experienced Australians dominated with Mark Larkham claiming victory in a Reynard 91D.
-Sentul was too small for Formula One and the money to build a circuit never appeared and the race disappeared again.
+Sentul was too small for Formula One and the money to build a circuit never appeared.

+A final Grand Prix was held in 1995, again for the Australian Formula Brabham category.
+Paul Stokell returned having finished second in the 1993 edition and would take pole position ahead of a pair of Indonesian drivers, Roy Haryanto and Stanley Iriawan.
+Stokell would win the Grand Prix having beaten Haryanto in the first race, who finished ahead of Craig Lowndes, before finishing ahead of Lowndes in the second race after Haryanto's gearbox failed.